 At the end of the day we are humans (not dogs or wolves) and dogs know this - they are not idiots.
 We are supposed to be an intelligent animal so I would much rather use the brains I have to teach my dogs to interact with me than pretend to be a completely different species.

-Feel free to comment your thoughts below - this is a topic that I could go on and on about and feel quite passionate about!
+This is a topic that I could go on and on about and feel quite passionate about!

 This week (thanks to Sue Muir!)
 I saw this post on teaching recall, which I know is a big thing for a lot of owners.
 I think it is a very good explanation EXCEPT for the bit at the end about shock collars!
 So rather than reinvent the wheel I thought I'd share it with you all.